 Thinkorswim has many more features and tools.
 It has social media communities and forums, like myTrade, for traders to connect and share strategies.

-A Thinkorswim review without including some info on TD Ameritrade would not be complete since the two are integrated.
+A Thinkorswim review without including some info on TD Ameritrade would not be complete since the two are integrated as one.

 The brokerage service has a wide array of account types to suit virtually everyone and every need.
 I could write an entire article on the various accounts alone.
 To view the account types available, go to TD Ameritrade and explore all the options.